Click the links below to find more information:

 When are interviews conducted?

-Interviews are conducted in the department on weekdays in November and December.
+Interviews are conducted in the department on weekdays during the months of November, December and January.
 Interviewers will include the program director, faculty members and residents.
-Applicants will be given a tour of the department and UMMC's campus before having lunch with some of our residents currently in the program.
+Applicants will be given a tour of the department and UMMC's campus before having lunch with residents currently in the program.

 When are interviews granted?

 Any questions concerning the application process should be directed to the radiology residency program office.
-Please e-mail program coordinator Amie Ray or call (601) 815-1779.
+Email program administrator Daphne Secrest or call (601) 815-1779

 2500 North State Street